floragunncom/search-guard-docs/_content/_docs_introduction/overview.md

 * [Search Guard Internal user database](../_docs_roles_permissions/configuration_internalusers.md)

-## OpenSearch/Elasticsearch security controls
+## Security Controls

-Search Guard adds Role-Based Access Control (RBAC) to your OpenSearch/Elasticsearch cluster and indices.
-Search Guard roles define and control what actions a user is allowed to perform on any given OpenSearch/Elasticsearch index.
+Search Guard adds Role-Based Access Control (RBAC) to your cluster and indices.
+Search Guard roles define and control what actions a user is allowed to perform on any given index.
 Roles can be defined and assigned to users on-the-fly without the need for any node or cluster restart.

 You can use pre-defined action groups like READ, WRITE or DELETE to define access permissions.
 You can also mix action groups with *single permissions* to implement very fine-grained access controls if required.
-For example, grant a user the right to read data in an OpenSearch/Elasticsearch index, but deny the permission to create an index alias.
+For example, grant a user the right to read data in an index, but deny the permission to create an index alias.

 Index names are dynamic and support wildcards, regular expressions, date/math expressions and variable substitution for dynamic role definitions.

-## Document- and Field-level access to OpenSearch/Elasticsearch data
+## Document- and Field-level access to your data

-Search Guard also controls access to documents and fields in your OpenSearch/Elasticsearch indices.
+Search Guard also controls access to documents and fields in your indices.
 You can use Search Guard roles to define:

 * To what documents in an index a user has access to
 * What fields a user can access and what other fields should be removed